 10 Tips for the Beginning Gardener

-- Always start with a good clean up – The best way to get started tackling your yard is to get a good clean up done.
+- Always start with a good clean up – The best way to get started tackling your yard is to grab the hedge shears, the lawn mower, and any other gardening tools you may need to get a good clean up done.
 This way you can do get a clearer picture of where you need to get started with your planning.

 - Weed any pre-existing flower beds – If you are living in an older house chances are there may be one or more existing flower beds established.
 Be sure to pay attention to them and weed then right off the bat.